KnpLabs/KnpPaginatorBundle/README.markdown

-# Intro to PaginatorBundle
+# Intro to KnpPaginatorBundle

-This is a new version of Paginator Bundle which has been made reusable, extensible, highly customizable and simple to use Symfony2 paginating tool based on Zend Paginator.
+Generally this bundle is based on [knp Pager component][knp_component_pager].
+This component introduces a diferent way for pagination handling.
+You can read more about the internal logic on the given documentation link.

 ## Requirements:

-- Zend library paginator package, without any view helpers.
-In future this requirement may be dropped
-- Doctrine ODM or ORM active bundle.
+- Knp pager component

 ## Features:

-- Single adapter for Zend paginator, which can be used as ORM or ODM query paginator, using DIC
+- Does not require initializing specific adapters
+- Can be customized in any way needed, etc.: pagination view, event subscribers.
 - Possibility to add custom filtering, sorting functionality depending on request parameters.
-- Extensions based on events for ODM and ORM query customizations.
-- View helper for simplified pagination templates and other custom operations like sorting.
-- Supports multiple paginators during one request
+- Separation of conserns, paginator is responsible for generating the pagination view only, pagination view - for representation purposes.

-**Notice:** using multiple paginators requires setting the alias for adapter in order to keep non conflicting parameters.
+**Notice:** using multiple paginators requires setting the **alias** in order to keep non conflicting parameters.
 Also it gets quite complicated with a twig template, since hash arrays cannot use variables as keys.

 ## Installation and configuration:

-### Install Zend Framework 2
+### Install Knp components

-    git submodule add git://github.com/zendframework/zf2.git vendor/Zend
+    git clone git://github.com/knplabs/knp-components.git vendor/knp_components

-### Get the bundle
+### Install knp paginator bundle

-Submodule the bundle

-    git submodule add git://github.com/knplabs/KnpPaginatorBundle.git vendor/bundles/Knp/Bundle/PaginatorBundle
+    git clone git://github.com/knplabs/KnpPaginatorBundle.git vendor/bundles/Knp/Bundle/PaginatorBundle

-### Yml configuration example
+### Configuration example

-    knp_paginator:
-        templating: ~ # enables view helper and twig
+Is it not enough symfony2 configuration?
+You can override default templates using parameters

+    // File: app/configs/parameters.yml

+    parameters:
+      knp_paginator.template.pagination: MyBundle:Pagination:pagination.html.twig
+      knp_paginator.template.sortable:   MyBundle:Pagination:sortable.html.twig

 ### Add the namespaces to your autoloader

-    // app/autoload.php
+    // File: app/autoload.php
     $loader->registerNamespaces(array(
+        'Knp\\Component'      => __DIR__.'/../vendor/knp-components/src'
-        'Knp'                       => __DIR__.'/../vendor/bundles',
+        'Knp\\Bundle'         => __DIR__.'/../vendor/bundles',
-        'Zend'                => __DIR__.'/../vendor/Zend/library',
         // ...
     ));

 ### Add PaginatorBundle to your application kernel

-    // app/AppKernel.php
+    // File: app/AppKernel.php
     public function registerBundles()
     {
         return array(